 Google BERT algorithm update is big enough that it impacts around 10% of search queries.
 It changes how Google provides better, relevant results for users by understanding the search queries better.

-Now, there’s a new Google algorithm update to keep up with these unique searches and help bring relevant results for search queries they couldn’t anticipate: Google BERT.
+Now, there’s a new Google algorithm update to keep up with these unique searches and help bring relevant results for search queries they couldn’t anticipate; Google BERT.

-Therefore, as content creators, you could probably benefit from learning and adjusting to this algorithm update, but first, what is it?
+Therefore, as content creators, you could probably benefit from learning and adjusting to this algorithm update.

 What is Google BERT?

 However, it may have a significant impact on your SERP, search engine results page rankings.

-It isn’t a small change either.
-Bert’s algorithm update is the most significant change since RankBrain.
+BERT’s algorithm update is the most significant change since RankBrain.

 Google BERT is an open-source neural network-based technique that’s meant for NLP, natural language processing, pre-training.